-Founded in 2015, the YI New York offices works out of New York City and across the state to expand economic opportunity for young adults and to elevate Millennial voices in the political process.
-Since its founding, the team has worked on issues related to immigrant health, young adult unemployment, and college affordability.
+Founded in 2015, the YI New York office works out of New York City and across the state to expand economic opportunity for young adults, and bring young voices into the political process.
+Since our founding, our New York team has worked on issues related to college affordability, health coverage, and connecting young people to living-wage employment.

-YI New York also advances access to higher education through a number of avenues.
-We launched DegreesNYC with the Goddard Riverside Options Center, and Graduate NYC, a collective impact project to close the college equity attainment gaps in New York City.
-We are also a founding steering committee member of the CUNY Rising Alliance, a coalition to increase public investment to the CUNY system.
+YI New York also advances access to higher education through our partnership and coalition work.
+We are a founding steering committee member of the CUNY Rising Alliance, where we push for creating tuition-free college at the City University of New York, the nation’s largest public urban university system.
+We also launched #DegreesNYC with the Goddard Riverside Options Center, and Graduate NYC, a collective impact project to close the college equity attainment gaps in New York City.
+YI is also the founder of the #NoNYStudent Hungry Coalition, working to increase access to food for New York’s college students.

-Read below for research, policy ideas, and fact sheets related to economic opportunity for young adults in the area, and check out our 2018 legislative agenda.
+Read below for research, policy ideas, and fact sheets related to economic opportunity for young adults in New York, and check out our 2021 legislative agenda.
 If you’re interested in partnering or joining our work in New York more generally, we’d love to hear from you!